Amy J. V. Riches

 - Laura Brin.
 MSc, U of Alberta, Canada – successful 2016.

-- Further, I have supported the training of a number of other excellent and successful doctoral (5+), masters-level (3+), and undergraduate students (8+) who have gone on to a range of careers that they love.
+- Further, I have a strong interest in mentoring others and have supported the training of a number of other excellent and successful doctoral (5+), masters-level (3+), and undergraduate students (8+) who have gone on to a range of careers that they love.

-- In teaching undergraduate and graduate classes I have contributed more broadly to the education of the next generation of potential problem solvers and decision makers, and in doing so I thoroughly enjoy embedding independence and getting the best out of others.
+- In teaching undergraduate and graduate classes I have drawn a sense of reward in contributing more broadly to the education of the next generation of potential problem solvers and decision makers, and in doing so I thoroughly enjoy embedding independence and getting the best out of others.

 Friendly and appealing communities in which all can thrive: I take pride in being an energetic and imaginative woman of STEMM who does whatever she can to address the need for greater diversity more broadly.
 In addition, as the first member of my extended family to attend any form of university – and to be considered able to in a pragmatic sense – I have a special appreciation for the privilege of continued education.
 It has proven to be so much fun that I continue to take various opportunities to learn all life long.
 The lessons learned among the lovely folk of my upbringing, including the independent-of-mind self-employed – and charitable – skilled trades people, are personally important to me and of long term value also.
 Whatever your background and path, being fortunate in education and enjoying dedication to your passions (whatever professional route that may involve) can provide for all kinds of opportunities the world over.

 It is vitally important that science is a safe, friendly, creative / innovative, enjoyable, inclusive, and increasingly diverse environment that acts to ensure and promote equality.
-To achieve pleasant and productive work places the varying backgrounds, lived experiences, cultures, sense of identify, perspectives, personal work-life balances, privacy, dignity, and differing aspirations / destinations for each person’s career and life successes must be respected.
+To achieve pleasant and productive work places the varying backgrounds, lived experiences, cultures, sense of identify, perspectives, personal work-life balances, privacy, and dignity of everyone must be respected.
+Equally so the differing aspirations / destinations for each person’s career and life successes are natural and should be celebrated.
 If we are all the same, or very similar, we have failed.
+It costs nothing to be polite.
 Be happy in what you do and where you are (and / or where you are heading) while working on and sharing in what you love.